Rick Nuzum

-Frederick Merril Nuzum (born June 30, 1952) is an American former professional football center in the National Football League (NFL).
-He first played with the Los Angeles Rams during the 1977 NFL season.
+Frederick Merril Nuzum (born June 30, 1952) is an American former professional football player who was a center in the National Football League (NFL).
+After playing college football for the Kentucky Wildcats, he first played with the Los Angeles Rams during the 1977 NFL season.
 The following season, he played with the Green Bay Packers.

-He graduated from Marietta High School, Marietta Ohio in 1971.
+Nuzum graduated from Marietta High School, Marietta Ohio in 1971.
 He is currently the care pastor at Grace Powell Church in Powell, Ohio.